 Diane and Galu Tagovailoa were regulars in the stands at Bryant-Denny Stadium.

-While they’re lucky enough to have two children play for Alabama, they seem as humble as humanly possible.
-After Tagovailoa won the starting quarterback battle against Jalen Hurts and ran out onto the field in the ‘Tide’s 2018 season opener against Louisville, the couple shared a proud moment.
+While they're lucky enough to have two children play college football, they seem as humble as humanly possible.
+After Tagovailoa won the starting quarterback battle against Jalen Hurts and ran out onto the field in the 'Tide's 2018 season opening football game against Louisville, the couple shared a proud moment.

 He put on a show for his parents in his first ever start, too.
 Tagovailoa threw for 277 yards and totaled three touchdowns in the convincing 51-14 win.